SPA image modal gallery

 So to make this work, you need to:

 - Ensure that your underlying page is declared in @pages.
-This underlying page declaration needs to be in site-wide config, not inline config.
+This underlying page declaration needs to be in site-wide config, not embedded config.
 This is important in order to get your page links working.
 So all the main page (non-hash) declarations need to be available at all times.
 If you've already got these set up for a non-hash SPA, then you've already done this step.
 To understand how this step works, it is covered fully in the SPA section of the docs and this tutorial.
 Read those carefully if you haven't already.

 - Ensure that the element that the user would normally interact with to open the modal is available on the underlying page when it loads.
 This should be obvious, but I'm mentioning it in case it isn't.